msupply-foundation/msupply_docs/content/docs/coldchain/sensors.md

 On this screen you can

 - Edit the name of the sensor
-- Assign the sensor to a location
+- Link the sensor to a stock storage `Location`

 <div class="note">The names of mSupply temperature sensors must be edited in the mSupply Cold Chain application</div>